| |

 and mentally handicapped, gypsies, and other dissenters from

 the current orthodoxy.
-Jehovah's Witnesses, and others
+Jehovah's Witnesses, and others who were

-the Axis powers during World War II.
+Axis powers during World War II.
 He could not bring himself

 to criticise Nazi atrocities.
 Nor did he see fit to criticise